1. What is the IRB?

 No. Projects done for internal review only where the results will not be made public (such as those for program review) do not need IRB review as they are technically not research.
 However, the results cannot at a later date be presented at a conference or published in an article.

 26. Why are there so many biomedical conditions listed in the exempt and expedited regulations?

-The guidelines created by the federal government do not separate biomedical issues from social and behavioral science issues.
+The guidelines created by the federal government do not separate biomedical research from social and behavioral science research.
 The exempt and expedited categories cover all disciplines.

 27. If my research project is disapproved by the JCU IRB, what recourse do I have?
 Can University Administration override the IRB’s ruling?

 In the rare event that the IRB would disapprove your project, it is not possible for university administration to override that decision according to our policy statement as mandated by the federal guidelines.
 However, the IRB would hope to work with the researcher to come to a mutually agreeable revision of the project before taking the step of disapproval.
 Note that IRB approval does not indicate university administration approval.
 The IRB evaluates a project in regard to the protection of human participants only.
 University administration may disapprove a project which is acceptable to the IRB.

 28. I just received notification that my grant has been approved.
 I don’t have time to file an application with the IRB and wait for a response before beginning the project and I didn’t know which part of the grant proposal would be funded in advance.
 Why should I jeopardize my funding by delaying the project?